0xdevalias/devalias.net/_posts/2013-10-30-wp-cli-like-drush-but-for-wordpress.md

 sudo ln -s /usr/share/wp-cli/bin/wp /usr/bin/wp
 ```

-If you’re on OSX and running [Homebrew](http://brew.sh/) then you can use that instead!
+If you're on OSX and running [Homebrew](http://brew.sh/) then you can use that instead!

 ```
 brew tap josegonzalez/homebrew-php